numoonchld/testing-ruby-with-rspec/README.md

   - `specify` is an alias for `it`

 - `expect` is an `rspec` method to set expectations within an example

   - these `expect` statements are called assertions

+- a single example can have multilpe assertions/expectations

 ### To run the tests